-D. Random Selection Testing:
+E. Random Selection Testing:

-The Village of Morton is a drug-free workplace and reserves the right to conduct random testing on employees.
+The Village of Morton is a drug-free workplace and reserves the right to conduct random testing on employees with safety-sensitive or security-sensitive job duties.
+The following positions include safety-sensitive or security-sensitive functions, and as such are subject to random testing: those employees who drive commercial motor vehicles, operate, maintain, or provide emergency-response functions on the natural gas system, operate or repair heavy or large mobile equipment, police officers, correctional officers, firefighters, EMTs and health care providers with direct patient care.
 Where random testing is prohibited or restricted by applicable federal, state or local statute or regulation, or other legally-binding agreement, the Village of Morton will conform to all applicable laws, regulations, and/or agreements notwithstanding the provisions of this policy.